The Full US Prescribing Information is available for download as a Portable Document Format (PDF) file below:

 - DURAGESIC® can be accidentally transferred to children or another family member while in close contact.
 Take special precautions to avoid accidental contact when holding or caring for children.
 If the patch accidentally sticks to the skin of another person, take the patch off immediately, wash the area with water, and get emergency help right away because an accidental exposure to DURAGESIC® can lead to death or other serious medical problems.

 - Properly dispose of DURAGESIC® after use or if you have unused patches that are no longer needed.
 Fold the sticky sides of a used patch together and immediately flush down the toilet.
 Dispose of any unused patches remaining from a prescription as soon as they are no longer needed.
-Unused patches should be removed from the pouches, the protective liners removed, folded so the sticky sides of each patch are together, and immediately flushed down the toilet.
+Unused patches should be removed from the pouches, the protective liners removed from the patches, folded so the sticky sides of each patch are together, and immediately flushed down the toilet.
 Do not put patches in a trash can.

 - DURAGESIC® is a long-acting (extended-release) opioid pain medicine (narcotic) that can put you at risk for overdose and death.
 Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to overdose or death.